back to the MAIN INDEX

 - Jupiter (beard and thunderbolts)

-- Venus (female with a fancy hair-style)
+- Venus (female, fancy hair-style)

 The most amazing feature of Rome's calendar system, though, was how days were calculated within each month.
 In fact, they were not simply numbered, as we do nowadays, requiring rather unpractical calculations.

-The meaning of Nonae is actually "the ninth day before the Idus", which should be counted keeping in mind the roman inclusive numbering criterion (i.e. we would now consider this as the eighth day before the Idus).
+Each month had three 'fixed days', which bore a specific name: The meaning of Nonae is actually "the ninth day before the Idus", which should be counted keeping in mind the Roman inclusive numbering criterion (i.e. we would now consider this as the eighth day before the Idus).

 The name Idus (Eidus), instead, comes from the verb iduare, "to divide", thus meaning "the central day of each month".